tiian/tiian.github.io/lixa/performances/performances.md

 - **JOURNAL**: a more complex *State Engine* that provides better performances in most situations

 The figures reported below compare the behavior of the two *State Engines* when different workloads and different configurations are applied.

+### RPO: Recovery Point Objective

+LIXA State Server provides parameters that can alter the RPO of the saved state in the event of crash.
+As a general rule, the lower the RPO, the higher the pressure on the disk subsystem and the lower the workload that a single LIXA State Server can handle.

+The figures reported below are classified even from the RPO perspective.

+**Note:** default LIXA configuration assumes the user desire RPO=0, but this is not necessarily true, depending on the environment and the use case.
+Please refer to the [Tuning](https://www.tiian.org/lixa/manuals/html/ch11.html) chapter in the LIXA Reference Guide for more details on this.